 Our growth strategy is threefold.
 First, we seek to continue to grow our domestic credit card business.
 Second, we desire to continue to build and grow our automobile finance business.
-Third, we hope to continue to diversify our business, both geographically and in product mix, by growing our lending business, including credit cards, internationally, principally in the United Kingdom and Canada, and by identifying, pursuing and expanding new business opportunities, such as branch banking, small business lending and other consumer loan products, including home loan lending and installment lending.
+Third, we hope to continue to diversify our business, both geographically and in product mix.
+We seek to do this by growing our lending businesses, including credit cards, internationally, principally in the United Kingdom and Canada, and by identifying, pursuing and expanding new business opportunities, such as branch banking and other consumer loan products.
 Our ability to grow is driven by the success of our fundamental business plan, the level of our investments in new businesses or regions and our ability to successfully apply IBS to new businesses.
 In addition, our revenue may be adversely affected by our continuing diversification and bias toward lower loss assets (because of the potentially lower margins on such accounts).
 This risk has many components, including:

-- Customer and Account Growth.
+• Customer and Account Growth.
 Our growth is highly dependent on our ability to retain existing customers and attract new ones, grow existing and new account balances, develop new market segments and have sufficient funding available for marketing activities to generate these customers and account balances.
-Our ability to grow and retain customers is also dependent on customer satisfaction, which may be adversely affected by factors outside of our control, such as postal service and other marketing and customer service channel disruptions and costs. - Product and Marketing Development.
+Our ability to grow and retain customers is also dependent on customer satisfaction, which may be adversely affected by factors outside of our control, such as postal service and other marketing and customer service channel disruptions and costs.

+- Product and Marketing Development.
 Difficulties or delays in the development, production, testing and marketing of new products or services, which may be caused by a number of factors including, among other things, operational constraints, technology functionality, regulatory and other capital requirements and legal difficulties, will affect the success of such products or services and can cause losses arising from the costs to develop unsuccessful products and services, as well as decreased capital availability.
 In addition, customers may not accept the new products and services offered. - Diversification Risk.
 An important element of our strategy is our effort to continue diversifying beyond our U.S. Credit Card portfolio.
 Our ability to successfully diversify is impacted by a number of factors, including: identifying appropriate acquisition targets, executing on acquisition transactions, developing strategies to grow our existing diversification business, and the Company's financial ability to undertake these diversification activities.
 In addition, part of our diversification strategy has been to grow internationally.
-Our growth internationally faces additional challenges, including changing regulatory, legislative and exchange rate environments.
+Our growth internationally faces additional challenges, including limited access to information, differences in cultural attitudes toward credit, changing regulatory and legislative environments, political developments, exchange rates and differences from the historical experience of portfolio performance in the United States and other countries